Sheikh Mohammed Centre for Cultural Understanding

 History and Introduction

-Founded by Sheikh Mohammed Bin Rashid, the motto of this non-profit organization happens to be ‘Open Doors, Open Minds’.
-Firstly, the aim of the Sheikh Mohammed Centre for Cultural Understanding is to create harmony between various cultural traditions.
-With myriad origins and help visitors know about the UAE’s cultural heritage.
+Founded by Sheikh Mohammed Bin Rashid, this non-profit organisation’s motto is ‘Open Doors, Open Minds’.
+Firstly, the Sheikh Mohammed Centre for Cultural Understanding aims to create harmony between various cultural traditions.
+With myriad origins, it helps visitors know about the UAE’s cultural heritage.

 You should make it a point to visit the museum between mid-September and mid-July to take guided tours of the Al Fahidi Historic District held many times every week.
 Secondly, these tours of 90 minutes are very informative.
 If you’re in a group of more than 10, you can be a part of Creekside tours of 21/2 hours that are much more comprehensive.
 Thirdly, visiting a mosque, Bastakiya Village taking an abra ride and going on a tour of the souks selling spices, textiles and gold in Bur Dubai and Deira are included in this tour.
 Lastly, you gather a lot of information at a Q&A session sipping on Arabian coffee, savouring juicy dates and enjoying tea.